-- No matter where you live, there are probably a number of opportunities within driving distance for you to present your opportunity to an audience.
+- Pitch Contests: No matter where you live, there are probably a number of opportunities within driving distance for you to present your opportunity to an audience.
 These are events organized by universities, angel groups, startup incubators and co-working spaces, startup conferences like TechCrunch Disrupt, local economic development groups, and other entities that support entrepreneurship.
 Some opportunities give you a short, strictly enforced time limit (usually 3 to 10 minutes, but some are as short as 90 seconds!).
 Others are more generous, providing 30 to 45 minutes including Q&A. You should find out well in advance what your time allotment is going to be, and customize your deck accordingly.

 What Makes a Great Pitch Deck?

 A pitch deck is great only if it helps you achieve your goals with your target audience.
 You should consider the following factors to ensure that your deck has maximum impact for your specific situation: